Serial Entrepreneur or Serial Failure?

 This is like the stop-and-go traffic problem for cars.
 It takes a lot of energy to get going from a complete stop.
 So the car's fuel efficiency is lowered in stop-and-go driving.
 Same for businesses.
 Though today it's easier and less expensive to start a small business than it’s ever been in history, new ventures can take a huge toll in terms of time, talent, stress, and cash.
 This results in low or no profits that can be used to sustain the business for continued success and, ironically, even lower the business’ ability to invest in more new ventures.
 A vicious cycle.

 Not making a profit?
 With the huge investment in serial ventures, it’s not surprising.
 So it becomes easy to emotionally justify being unprofitable and a failure.

 Ever watch the reality show Shark Tank?
 (Must-see TV for me.)
 The investor “sharks” are looking for how their investment in any featured entrepreneurs’ business will make them a profit.
 They’re looking for ROI.

 Entrepreneurs would be well advised to think more like the successful shark investors.
 This means not being in love with the process of starting businesses, but being in love with the outcomes!

 Thinking about outcomes may also entail thinking about exit strategies.
 What conditions will prompt a business closing decision?
-How will be business be closed?
-These are not motivating questions for those who just like starting businesses, but necessary ones to ask nonetheless.
+How will the business be closed?
+These are not motivating questions for those who just like starting businesses, but they're necessary ones to ask nonetheless.

 © 2017 Heidi Thorne